Bridge to Employment: pre-employment training for the unemployed

 - agree to participate in a project evaluation

-Programmes can be arranged for one company, or a group of companies with similar needs.
-The average number of participants for a programme is ten.
+Projects can be arranged for one company, or a group of companies with similar needs.
+The average number of participants for a project is ten.

-DfE will fully fund the costs of the recruitment process and the training programme.
+DfE will fully fund the costs of the recruitment process and the training.

 How do I apply?